Sensors for Robotics - 5 Common Types

 Which sensor should you choose for your robot?

-The type of sensors in robotics you choose should be compatible with the intended purpose of your automated system and suited for the environment in which it will function.
+The type of sensor you choose should be compatible with the intended purpose of your automated system and suited for the environment in which it will function.
 With such varied applications of sensors available, it might be challenging to come to a decision.
 We’re eager to offer our expertise and help you decide, contact us for help!

 For example, even though LiDAR provides the highest resolution object imaging and detection, it might be too heavy for your bot.
 Thankfully, there are a number of ways to integrate different sensors and accommodate for their differences.